HomeHome Breadcrumb Separator Blog Breadcrumb Separator Davos 2025: Five ways to stand out with your thought leadership

 Thought leadership can have real value here.
 With 97 per cent of businesses feeling pressure to deploy AI-powered technologies, executives need to avoid making hasty investment decisions.
 Instead, they need to know how to address the challenges ahead, including high upfront investments, getting employee buy-in, and AI’s impact on greenhouse gas reduction targets.
 Understanding these issues and how to tackle them will enable these businesses to seize the opportunities of AI ethically and for the long term.

-Ben Bschor, Group Editor, Professional Services
+Ben Bschor, Group Editor, Leadership & Strategic Innovation

 5. Agility: it starts with leadership